learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 It's time to determine some basic statistics about BuyStuff users.

 Let's start off by creating an RDD that determines how much each user spent in total.
-To do this we can use a method called __reduceByKey__ to perform reducing operations while grouping by keys.
-After you have calculated the total, use the __sortBy__ method on the RDD to rank the users from the highest spending to the least spending.
+To do this we can use a method called `.reduceByKey()` to perform reducing operations while grouping by keys.
+After you have calculated the total, use the `.sortBy()` method on the RDD to rank the users from the highest spending to the least spending.

 ```python